BlaneG/Data_viz_project/README.md

 3) A lot of the bubbles look like they are a similar size.
 Does this plot really tell us anything interesting?
    -a bar chart was added below the map to help illustrate differences in cumulative, per capita loans distributed to residents within each state.

+4) A chloropleth would be more useful to avoid overplotting in the Northeast.

 ##Resources
 The following resources we used to implement the visualizations for this project: